mcenirm/skinny-tomcat-rpm/README.md

 =================

 An RPM spec file to create a "skinny" Tomcat 8 RPM.
-This is a very opinionated Tomcat RPM meant to used in so-called "production" deployments.
+This is a very opinionated Tomcat RPM meant to be used in so-called "production" deployments.

 * It removes all webapps: docs, examples, manager, host-manager.
 * It removes ROOT webapp contents and keeps only an empty ROOT directory.